Moussa-Kalam/react18_development/managing-state/README.md

 ## Managing Component State

-The learning objective of this directory are:
+The learning objectives of this directory are:

 - Understanding the State Hook
 - Updating state